Racism in Vietnam: Montagnards

 Montagnards are made up of many different tribes that are indigenous to the Central Highlands of Vietnam.
 In the past, Montagnards were referred to as "mọi" (savages), by the Vietnamese.
 Vietnamese textbooks used to describe Montagnards as people with long tails and excessive body hair.
 Nowadays, the non-offensive term "người Thượng" (highlanders), is used instead.

+The French, the Communist North Vietnamese, and the anti-Communist South Vietnamese all exploited and persecuted the Montagnards.
+North Vietnamese Communists forcibly recruited "comfort girls" from the indigenous Montagnard peoples of the Central Highlands and murdered those who didn't comply, inspired by Japan's use of Comfort women.

-In 1956, President Ngo Dinh Diem launched programs to resettle ethnic Kinh Vietnamese and northern ethnic minorities into the central highlands.
+In 1956, President Ngo Dinh Diem launched programs to resettle the ethnic Kinh and Northern ethnic minorities into the Central Highlands.
 These programs also sought to assimilate the Montagnards into mainstream Vietnamese society.
 This was the beginning of the struggle between ethnic Kinh and Montagnards.
-After the Vietnam war, the government further encouraged the ethnic Kinh to resettle in the highlands to cultivate coffee after the demand for coffee in the world boomed.
-Approximately 1,000,000 ethnic Kinh were forcibly resettled to the central highlands.
+After the Vietnam War, the communist government further encouraged the ethnic Kinh to resettle in the highlands to cultivate coffee after the demand for coffee in the world boomed.
+Approximately 1,000,000 ethnic Kinh were forcibly resettled to the Central Highlands.
 This resettlement caused conflict between the ethnic Kinh and Montagnards because the Montagnards believed the ethnic Kinh were encroaching on their land.
 This conflict lead to resentment from the Montagnards which lead to some deadly protests against the ethnic Kinh.

 Montagnards have faced religious persecution from the communist Vietnamese government since the end of the Vietnam war.
 The Vietnamese government has a list of government-approved religious organizations and requires that all religious groups register with the government.
 Any religious groups that are considered to be going against national interests are repressed and shut down.
 The Vietnamese government claim the independent Montagnard religious groups use religion to incite unrest.
 They use this to justify their capture, detainment, and interrogation of Montagnard political activists, leaders, and shut down of unregistered Montagnard churches.
 Followers of unregistered churches and religious activists have also been harassed, arrested, imprisoned, or placed under house arrest by authorities.

 In 2001 and 2004, there were major protests from thousands of Montagnards.
 They protested against the repression and religious persecution from the Vietnamese government and demanded their land back.
 In 2001, there was a Montagnard independence movement facilitated by MFI members.
 These protests lead to deaths and mass imprisonments.